-- 5. Lines parallel to streets without indication of the depth from the street line shall be construed as having a depth of two hundred (200) feet from the front lot line. - 6.
+- stream beds, and in the event of change in the location of shorelines or lake or stream beds, shall be construed as moving with the shoreline and lake or stream bed. - 5.
+Lines parallel to streets without indication of the depth from the street line shall be construed as having a depth of two hundred (200) feet from the front lot line. - 6.
 Boundaries indicated as approximately following property lines, section lines or other lines of a government survey shall be construed as following such property lines, section lines or other lines of a government survey as they exist as of the effective date of this Ordinance or applicable amendment thereto. - B. Where the rules of construction and interpretation of Section 4.02A do not resolve the location of the zoning boundary, the Zoning Board of Appeals shall set the location of the boundary, provided that the Board shall not have the authority to change the zoning designation of any property. - C. Whenever all or part of a street or other public way is vacated, it shall automatically become a part of the District to which it attaches.
-If a vacated area is bordered by two different Districts, the area shall be divided along a line half-way between them according to the adjacent District.
+If a vacated area is bordered by two different Districts, the area shall be divided along a line halfway between them according to the adjacent District.